PanelAlpha Documentation

 sudo nano /opt/panelalpha/app/.env-backup

-2. Test repository connection:
+2. Test the repository connection:

 sudo ./panelalpha-snapshot.sh --test-connection